 Best Splurge: Vitruvi Stone Diffuser

-This oil diffuser has a 90-milliliter water tank, and the simple, stylish design will blend right in with your decor.
-It’s incredibly easy to use, and it’s ideal for rooms up to 538 square feet.
-It will automatically turn off when it runs out of water, and according to reviewers, the Vitruvi Stone Diffuser is elegant and well-made.
+The diffuser is crafted from high-quality porcelain and will blend right in with your décor.
+It’s incredibly easy to use and is ideal for rooms and office spaces up to 500 square feet.
+It will automatically turn off when it runs out of water, plus it's elegant and well-made.

 Best for Large Spaces: Exqline Aroma Essential Oil Diffuser

 Small essential oil diffusers are useful in one room, but if you have an open floor plan or a large space, you might want a model like the Exqline Aroma Essential Oil Diffuser.
 Not only is this product powerful enough to diffuse scents over 450 square feet, but it also has a large 1500-milliliter water capacity that delivers long-lasting operation.

 This essential oil diffuser doubles as a humidifier, and it can run for 10 to 20 hours per fill.
 It has seven light options, including bright and dim settings, and you can adjust the humidity level to suit your needs.
 Plus, the operation is virtually silent, making it ideal for use in your bedroom at night.

 Best for Cars: InnoGear USB Car Essential Oil Diffuser

 If you’ve ever wished you could make your car smell a little better with the help of essential oils, you’re in luck.
 This portable essential oil diffuser from InnoGear is designed especially for cars—it fits right into your cup holder and can be powered via a USB cord plugged into your car’s auxiliary power outlet (you will need a compatible adapter, but they’re inexpensive).